 Period-Certain Life Annuity

 A period-certain life annuity is a pension payment option that shares some features of both single life and joint annuities.
 Under a period-certain life plan, your pension guarantees payouts for a specific period, such as five, 10 or 20 years.
 If you die before the guaranteed payout period, a beneficiary can continue getting payments for the remaining years.
 If you live beyond the certain payout period, the plan acts just like a single life annuity: you keep getting income for life, but the plan disappears when you die.

 Some pension plans let you take a one-time lump-sum payment when you enter retirement instead of a series of small payments for life.
 A lump-sum payment gives you more control over your money than annuity payout options, but if you don't make wise investments, you might use up all of your cash before the end of your retirement.
-A lump-sum payment can also result in a hefty tax bill unless you roll the funds over into a tax-deferred retirement plan like an individual retirement account.
+A lump-sum payment can also result in a hefty tax bill unless you roll the funds over into a tax-deferred retirement plan like an individual retirement account, or IRA.